OuYangJinTing/ar_cache/README.md

 - Prohibit the use of `#execute` update/delete operations!
 - Prohibit use `ActiveRecord` other underlying methods to directly update/delete data!
 (You is a fake activerecord user if this code appears)
 - Prohibit skip `ActiveRecord` directly update/delete data!

+If you have to do this, please consider turning off ArCache.

 ## Alternatives